mitchellh/libflightplan/README.md

 compatible shared and static library so that any programming language that can interface with C can interface with this library.

+**Warning!** If you use this library with the intention of using the flight plan for actual flight, be very careful to verify the plan in your avionics or EFB.
+Never trust the output of this library for actual flight.

 **Library status: Unstable.** This library is _brand new_, supports a whopping _one_ format, and is not widely used at the moment.
 A lot of the field formats are just text right now, which won't work for converting formats